 Mid-range Hotels in Vienna

 25hours Hotel beim MuseumsQuartier ☆☆☆☆ – A colorful, contemporary hotel that plays with the dreams and sensations associated with the world of the circus.
 We are obsessed with the 25hours Hotel chain (which we have also experience in Munich and Hamburg) because they are not merely ‘off the shelf’ cookie-cutter hotels but specifically tailored to each location.
 Feel like a rock star the moment you walk into the camera-flashing lobby, the 25hours Hotel beim MuseumsQuartier has it all.
-Cool staff, hip Italian restaurant, a seasonal Airstream food truck, fashionable rooftop bar, an epic location – plus rental bikes, a sauna, and a fitness center.
+Cool staff, hip Italian restaurant, a seasonal Airstream food truck, a fashionable rooftop bar, an epic location – plus rental bikes, a sauna, and a fitness center.
 Everybody is welcome at this über-cool hotel, and many fashionable queers in the know can be found here.